Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 The area where APC-RC guidelines are intentionally not backwards compatible with WCAG&nbsp;2, is the area where WCAG&nbsp;2 is harmful to readability for color insensitive folks.
 This is the one area where Mr. Eggert and friends are frequently claiming that _"you have to follow WCAG&nbsp;2 because, laws..."_ which is not supportable, when the failings and bad law that WCAG&nbsp;2 creates have not been proven in a court of law as valid.

-### We consider it inappropriate to support backwards compatibility to guidelines that are harmful.
+### We consider it inappropriate to support backwards compatibility to _guidelines that are harmful_.

 That said, to answer the demurrers Of Mr. Eggert and others in the obstructionist group, we developed Bridge PCA, which uses APCA technology, but is adjusted for backwards compatibility with WCAG&nbsp;2.
 That the obstructionist group refuses to acknowledge this is further proof that their underlying motivations are not aligned with actual accessibility.